littleli/scoop-garage/mpd.md

 # MPD

 MPD stand for Music Player Daemon.
-It is a cli and background running process
+It's a flexible, powerful, server-side application for playing music.
+Through plugins and libraries it can play a variety of sound files while being controlled by its network protocol.

 ## Installation